Issyl-m/MinimalResolution/README.md

 # Usage (non-Linux users)

 Alternatively, you can run this program on [Google Colab](https://colab.google/).
 Create a new Notebook and just run the content of ``./colab/i.sh``.
 This will install everything for you.
-You will also need to hardcode a finitely presented module and then call ``minimalResolution.createModule()``.
+You will also need to hardcode a finitely presented module and then call ``minimalResolution.createModule()`` before running `g.sh`.

 ![Output files](./img/download-files.jpg)